 Harassment and abuse in sport

 Harassment and abuse are a violation of human rights that damage both individual and organizational health.
-In sport it impacts athletes and other people, while the legal, financial and moral liabilities fall onto sports organizations.
+In sports, it impacts athletes and other people, while the legal, financial, and moral liabilities fall onto sports organizations.
 These issues are inevitable in all sports and among athletes of various professional levels.

-In its role of safeguarding and improving athletes’ health, the IOC acknowledges the athletes’ right to safe and friendly sport environment.
-Everyone in sport shares a responsibility to identify and prevent harassment and abuse, and to develop a culture of dignity, respect and safety.
+In its role of safeguarding and improving athletes’ health, the IOC acknowledges the athletes’ right to a safe and friendly sports environment.
+Everyone in sport shares a responsibility to identify and prevent harassment and abuse, and to develop a culture of dignity, respect, and safety.
 Sport organizations are gatekeepers to safety and should demonstrate strong leadership in identifying and eradicating these practices.
-A healthy sport system that empowers athletes can contribute greatly to the prevention of harassment and abuse both within and outside sport.
+A healthy sports system that empowers athletes can contribute greatly to the prevention of harassment and abuse both within and outside sports.

 IOC’s short film about harassment and abuse in sport: